FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started working on Pset 1 for CS50.
 Started a course on C to help me with the first part of the CS50

 **Thoughts:** Switching from Python to C was quite easy although I tend to forget the semicolons.

+### Day 27: January 1, 2018 (edx course - CS50, Pybites)
+##### CS50, Pybites challenge 10

+**Today's Progress**: Feeling a bit better today, was able to do some exercises for CS50 and started working on Pybites challenge 10  but was unable to finish.

+**Thoughts:** I'm a bit upset that I missed another day of the challenge, but yesterday I was feeling pretty bad.
+Today wasn't as productive as it should be, but I feel a bit better so Im trying to use my time as best as possible.